mgierlasinski/MagicGradients/README.md

 `Magic Playground` contains samples for all kinds of gradients, animations, masks and other features.
 It's the best place to start and see gradients in action.

+## :joystick: Play with Magic Gradients

+Install `Magic Playground` on your device and see some cool backgrounds right now.

 [![Install link](https://img.shields.io/badge/Install%20on%20Android-3DDC84?style=for-the-badge&logo=android&logoColor=white)](https://install.appcenter.ms/users/marcin.gierlasinski/apps/magicplayground/distribution_groups/public)

 ## Drawing gradient